 Classification, data analysis, and figures were prepared in R (Team R Core 2018).
 For data analysis, packages tidyverse (Wickham 2017a), dplyr (Wickham et al. 2017), purrr (Henry and Wickham 2017), broom (Robinson 2017), and stringr (Wickham 2017b) were used.
 Graphs and maps were plotted with ggplot2 (Wickham 2009) and gridextra (Auguie 2016).
 Network analysis was developed with package bibliometrix (Aria and Cuccurullo 2017) which allowed modifications in the code to create a new relationship between articles and their co-citations.

-Coastal urban ecology tendencies
+Results: Coastal urban ecology tendencies

-Coastal urban ecology studies that meet defined keywords presents a total of 237 articles developed in 51 countries over the world, reaching 137 coastal cities where research has been performed (Fig. 2).
+Coastal urban ecology studies that meet defined keywords presents a total of 237 articles from 51 countries, involving 137 different coastal cities (Fig. 2).
 The timeline of publications shows that coastal urban ecology appeared for the first time in 1979.
 However, it was not until 1993 that another study related to the field was published.
 After that year, two periods can be defined: between 1993 and 2000, and between 2002 and the present.
 During the first period, the number of publications was below five articles per year.
 During the second period, articles were increasing with time.
 Particularly, years 2016 and 2019 showed more than 20 publications per year.
 The publications are mostly journal articles with 84.97% of the total, proceedings papers represented 9.7%, book chapters 2.11%, and reviews 2.11%, as well.

 During the years, most of the articles published in coastal urban ecology have been developed in urbanized areas between 1 and 5 million inhabitants, considered in this article as “large cities”.
-Exploring city size, non-urban areas which resume places with less than 100,000 inhabitats presented the lowest number of publications in coastal urban ecology (Fig. 3).
-The distribution of research according to cities’ population and country showed that coastal urban ecology research has studies in the smallest place of Shishmaref in the US, with 254 people, and the largest city of Tokio, Japan, with more than 20 million.
-Some countries showed a hight dispersion in city’s population given research was done in more than one city.
+Exploring city size, coastal areas with less than 100,000 inhabitats presented the lowest number of publications (Fig. 3).
+The distribution of research according to cities’ population show to be heterogeneous and ranges from Shishmaref in the US, with 254 people, to Tokio, Japan, with more than 20 million people.
+Heterogeneity can also be observed within countries with research performed in more than one city.
 Highest dispersion was shown by Japan (areas between 990,285 and 22 million people), India (areas between 201,026 and 15,8 million people), and China (areas between 555,693 and 14,7 million people) (Fig. 4).

-According to study models (or study subjects) in coastal urban ecology, a significant number of publications were focused on physical aspects (52.74%), biological (21.94%), social (16.03%) (Fig. 5).
-Pollutant measurments were the study subject with the highest number of articles (16.46%), followed by risk measurments (9.71%), and birds (9.28%).
+According to study models (or study subjects) a significant number of publications were focused on physical aspects (52.74%) such as XXXXXXXXXXX.
+These were followed by biologically focused studies (21.94%) and social SUCH AS???
+(16.03%) (Fig. 5).
+In terms of subjects studied?, pollutant measurments studies showed the highest number of articles (16.46%), followed by risk measurments (9.71%), and birds (9.28%).
 Habitats where coastal urban ecology publications were developed showed a decreasing tendency where near shore terrestrial environment was the most frequent, with more than 160 articles (Fig. 6).
 This is followed by intertidal areas, coastal atmosphere, benthic, and pelagic environments.

 Coastal urban ecology in, of, and for the city.